International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 Depending on your ecommerce platform, you may have access to discounted rates negotiated with international shipping companies.

 Shopify, for example, offers users in the United States and Canada specially negotiated rates with shipping companies including USPS, UPS, DHL Express, and Canada Post.
+Some of these companies also provide the option to schedule a discounted or free pickup.

 International shipping rates